1979 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. 1979 Off-Center Strike Quarter Error

-3. 1979 Clad Plating Quarter Error
+3. 1979 Missing Clad Layer Quarter Error

 Also Read: 20 Rare Washington Quarter Errors Worth Money (Full List with Pictures)

-Where to Sell Your 1979 Quarter ?
+Where To Sell Your 1979 Quarter?

 Check out now: Best Places To Sell Coins Online (Pros & Cons)